 Caroline is to be wed to Sir Ralph and invites her sister Barbara to be her bridesmaid.
 Barbara seduces Ralph, however, and she becomes the new Lady, but despite her new wealthy situation, she gets bored and turns to highway robbery for thrills.
 While on the road she meets a famous highwayman, and they continue as a team, but some people begin suspecting her identity, and she risks death if she continues her nefarious activities.Written by

 Ed Sutton <email@example.com>

-This movie is notable for a whip-fight between two women, which was not in the original novel but was already in the 1945 version.
-The scene caused a controversy, as the British Board of Film Classification wanted to impose a cut, and director Michael Winner refused to cut the notorious sequence, lobbying with such fellow director colleagues as Lindsay Anderson, Karel Reisz and John Schlesinger as well as novelist Kingsley Amis to defend retention of the scene.
-The scene stayed, but the film's release was delayed.
+This movie is notable for a whip-fight between two women, which was not in the original novel, but was already in The Wicked Lady (1945).
+The scene caused a controversy, as the British Board of Film Classification wanted to impose a cut, and Director Michael Winner refused to cut the notorious sequence, lobbying with such fellow director colleagues as Lindsay Anderson, Karel Reisz, and John Schlesinger, as well as author Kingsley Amis to defend retention of the scene.
+The scene stayed, but the movie's release was delayed.
 See more »

 UK censor James Ferman requested cuts for the UK cinema version to the infamous horse-whip fight between Faye Dunaway and Marina Sirtis claiming that shots of whipped breasts should not be passed by the BBFC.
 However he was overruled following protests by Michael Winner, who was supported by Kingsley Amis and Karel Reisz (among others) after they viewed a private showing of the film.
 Following the introduction of the 1984 Video Recordings Act Ferman got his wish and the scene was edited by 13 secs for the 1987 VCI video release.
 Those cuts were waived for the 2016 video release.
 See more »